 504 Plan.
 Section 504 of the Rehabilitation Act of 1973, a federal civil rights law that prohibits discrimination against individuals with disabilities and protects students from being denied participation in school programs, services, or activities solely on the basis of disability.
-Much like an IEP, a 504 Plan is a written document detailing the services, accommodations, and modifications that can help students with learning and attention issues learn and participate in the general education curriculum.
+A 504 Plan is a written document detailing the accommodations that can assist students with learning and attention issues learn and participate in the general education curriculum.
 Section 504 defines disability on a broader basis than does IDEA.
-That is why students who are not eligible for an IEP may qualify for a 504 Plan.
+That is why students who are not eligible for an IEP may meet the criteria for a 504 Plan.
 Students who meet the definition of a person with a disability under Section 504 are those who have a physical or mental impairment that substantially limits one or more major life activities, have a record of such an impairment, or are regarded as having such an impairment.
-The 504 Plan should include a description of the disability, the major life activity limited, the basis for determining the disability and its educational impact, necessary accommodations, and placement in the least restrictive environment.
+The 504 Plan should include a description of the disability, the major life activity limited, the basis for determining the disability and its educational impact, and necessary accommodations.